 4. In the Advanced options window, click on the “Command Prompt“.

-5. In Command Prompt window, copy-paste these commands one by one and hit Enter after each of them execute these.
+5. To fix the boot-related issues, copy-paste these commands one by one and hit Enter after each of them execute these.

 bootrec /fixmbr bootrec /fixboot